bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 are computed as phi(Q) = tau_dual(upsilon(tau(Q)) and psi(Q) =
 tau_dual(chi(tau(Q))).
 Below, we present procedures for tau, tau_dual, upsilon and chi, adapted from [FourQlib].
-Tau_dual produces an R1 point, while the other proceedures produce projective coordinates.
-Nota Bene: tau produces points on a different curve, while upsilon and chi are endomorphisms on that different curve.
+Tau_dual produces an R1 point, while the other procedures produce projective coordinates.

+Nota Bene: tau produces points on a different curve, while upsilon and chi are endomorphisms of that different curve.
 Tau and tau_dual are the isogenies mentioned in the mathematical background above.

-As a result the intermediate results do not satisfy the equations of the curve E. Implementors who wish to check the correctness of these intermediate results are advised to read the [Curve4Q] paper to discover which formulas are satisfied by each set of inputs and output.
+As a result the intermediate results do not satisfy the equations of the curve E. Implementers who wish to check the correctness of these intermediate results are advised to read the [Curve4Q] paper to discover which formulas are satisfied by each set of inputs and output.